Ryazan Guards Higher Airborne Command School

-It is the official military academy and advanced training center of the Russian Airborne Forces.
+It is the main officer commissioning school of the Russian Airborne Forces.
+The other institution that provides officers for the Airborne Forces is the Far Eastern Higher Combined Arms Command School.

-Early History
+Early history

 On the basis of the Order of the People's Commissar for Military Affairs No. 743, on 29 August 1918, the formation of the 1st Ryazan courses of the Red Army began; located in Ryazan, the basis of the current academy.
 The formation of the courses ended on 13 November 1918, with the courses being named "1st Ryazan Soviet Infantry Courses for the Command Personnel of the Red Army".

 Civil War

 In July 1918, mobilization into the ranks of the Red Army began.
 Almost weekly, a mobilized reserve was sent from Ryazan to the fronts of the civil war.
 Many residents of Ryazan fought on the fronts on the side of the White Army.
 The 1st Ryazan Soviet Infantry Courses took part in combat operations by separate units in the suppression of counter-revolutionary uprisings within the Ryazan province (October - November 1918).

 The courses deployed in full force on the Southern Front in the Donetsk region to suppress the uprisings of the Cossacks, becoming part of the 1st Separate Brigade of Cadets of the 8th Division of the SF and, together with the Tambov cadets, formed a "Detachment of Ryazan and Tambov Cadets."
 As part of the 2nd Moscow Brigade, cadets took part in hostilities on the Caucasian Front in Dagestan from August 1920 to March 1921.
 As part of the 3rd Moscow Brigade of Cadets - on the Southern Front against Pyotr Wrangel from October to November 1920.
 In the same year, the courses took part in full force in the suppression of the Antonov uprising in the Tambov province in the districts of the Kirsanovsky district.

 By order of the RVSR No. 1227 of June 29, 1920, the 1st Ryazan Soviet Infantry Courses were renamed "30th Soviet Infantry Courses".
 By order of the RVSR No. 2900 of December 31, 1920, the 30th Soviet infantry course was renamed into the 15th Ryazan Infantry School (normal type).
 The Tambov Infantry School combined with the Ryazan school on 1 October 1924, from which the banner of the All-Russian Central Executive Committee was transferred (presented to a detachment of Ryazan and Tambov cadets, and kept in Tambov).
 The Ryazan school was renamed the Ryazan Infantry School on 9 October.
 On 12 January 1926, the Ryazan Infantry School was granted the honorific title "Kliment Voroshilov", becoming the “Ryazan Infantry School Comrade Voroshilov".